New Jersey Enrollment Insights

 12. Bergen County has more students than several US states

-With 132,000+ students, Bergen County alone has a larger public school system than Wyoming, Vermont, North Dakota, and other small states.
+With 130,000+ students, Bergen County alone has a larger public school system than entire states like Wyoming, Vermont, and North Dakota.

 county_enr <- enr_current %>%